 I thought about renting a car but wasn’t too comfortable with the idea of driving for over six hours in an unfamiliar country.
 Plus, I’m not a huge driving fan in any event.
 The plane was an option, but the flight times weren’t ideal.
 The last option was the train.

 As I’ve seen so many times in the past when booking travel, I had the option of choosing between regular or first-class travel.
-My natural inclination has always been to travel regular class.
+My natural inclination has always been to travel in a regular class.

 I’ve never paid for or been in first-class other than the one free airline upgrade I received many years ago.
 I’m not a first-class traveler.
 I’ve lived my life knowing that the first-class and regular-class passengers arrive at their end destination at the same time.
 And if we’re hungry, I can just buy food.